Petr-Kovalev/dingo/README.md

 # Game DINGO
-School project: a game DINGO for a "Young developer" competition in 2001
+School project: game DINGO for a "Young developer" competition in 2001